sonasharma11/sonasharma11/README.md

 ## ✨ About me

-i’m a passionate frontend & backend developer with hands-on experience building dynamic and responsive web applications using php, javascript, and mysql.
+i’m a passionate frontend & backend developer with hands-on experience building dynamic and responsive web applications using html5, css3, bootstrap, javascript, php and mysql.
 i love converting ideas into real-world projects and continuously improving my skills through practical development.

 ---